GENERAL ASSEMBLY OF NORTH CAROLINA

 not constitute negligence per se.

-shall be attached to a stick, pole, staff, etc., not less than four feet
+The flags shall be attached to a stick, pole, staff, etc., not less than

-long and they shall be so attached to said the equipment
+four feet long and they shall be so attached to said the

-as to be visible from both directions at all times while being operated on the
+equipment as to be visible from both directions at all times while being

 (3) Equipment covered by this section, which by necessity must travel more than 10 miles or where by nature of the terrain or obstacles the flags referred to in subdivision (2) of this subsection are not visible from both directions for 300 feet at any point along the proposed route, must be preceded at a distance of 300 feet and followed at a distance of 300 feet by a flagman in a vehicle having mounted thereon an appropriate warning light or flag.
 No flagman in a vehicle shall be required pursuant to this subdivision if the equipment is being moved under its own power or on a trailer from any field to another field, or from the normal place of storage of the vehicle to any field, for no more than ten miles and if visible from both directions for 300 feet at any point along the proposed route.

-the equipment off the paved portion of the highway at the nearest practical
+equipment shall move the equipment off the paved portion of the highway at

-location until the vehicles following said the equipment have
+the nearest practical location until the vehicles following said the equipment

 (7) The equipment shall be operated in the designed transport position that minimizes equipment width.
 No removal of equipment or appurtenances is required under this subdivision."